 With so many social media sites out there, it’s crucial that businesses manage their time and resources wisely.
 Rather than trying to dominate every single social channel, consider how you can define your content amplification strategy and grow a social presence that actually results in a positive ROI.

 Focus primarily on the social networking sites that speak to your specific audience.
-Consider not only the “big” social media websites that you’re probably already logged into, but also the smaller players that reach more targeted users.
+Consider not only the “big” social media websites that you’re probably already logged on but also the smaller players that reach more targeted users.

 Mark Zuckerberg’s brainchild is the undisputed king of the social network, with well over one billion daily active users.
 Although the platform was originally conceived as an ad-free venture, Facebook’s advertising platform has exploded in recent years.
 Additionally, more and more private groups have popped up where users are encouraged to do business.